 A big bank also helps if you have enough money to top up bookie accounts if funds win into the betting exchange or vice versa.
 You can top up funds where you need them.

 Make sure you have all the main bookie accounts open.
-Whether and how you mug bet in advance is a totally up to you.
+Whether and how you mug bet in advance is totally up to you.

 Personally, I set up some spreadsheet tabs for each individual race day.
 Below is an example of the first race bets offers and refunds available.
 (Some back odds are missing, I noted them elsewhere at the time).